mryujitanaka/Ubuntu-Post-Install-Script/README.md

 <!-- Contributing -->
 <h2><strong>&#128200;&#129309; Contributing</strong></h2>
 <p>Improvements are always welcome, but they are only possible if you contribute in some way.
 Do not be shy!

-If you found any errors in this project or simply would like to make suggestions for improvements , click <a href="https://github.com/vyujitanaka/Ubuntu-Post-Install-Script/issues">here</a>.</p>
+click .</p>
+<p>If you find a bug in the source code, you can help me by submitting a <a href="https://github.com/mryujitanaka/Ubuntu-Post-Install-Script/issues">Bug Report</a>.
+Even better, you can submit a <a href="https://github.com/mryujitanaka/Ubuntu-Post-Install-Script/pulls">Pull Request</a> with a fix.</p>

 <!-- To Do -->
 <h2><strong>&#128221; To Do</strong></h2>